[Roster Analysis]: NBA Depth Charts 2025-2026

 Cade Cunningham Duncan Robinson Ausar Thompson Tobias Harris Jalen Duren

-Caris LeVert Jaden Ivey Ron Holland Isaiah Stewart Paul Reed
+Caris LeVert Kevin Huerter Ron Holland Isaiah Stewart Paul Reed

 Marcus Sasser Daniss Jenkins Chaz Lanier Bobi Klintman